News and Highlights

 Friday, July 10, 2020

-research commentary on how a drug discovered in the laboratories of Professors Charles Serhan of Harvard Medical School and Bruce Hammock of the University of California, Davis, may control the body's inflammatory response to COVID-19 is the most downloaded article in the history of the journal Cancer Metastasis and Reviews (CMR), a Springer Nature publishing group.
+A research commentary on how a drug discovered in the laboratories of Professors Charles Serhan of Harvard Medical School and Bruce Hammock of the University of California, Davis, may control the body's inflammatory response to COVID-19 is the most downloaded article in the history of the journal Cancer Metastasis and Reviews (CMR), a Springer Nature publishing group.
 The drug stabilizes two groups of natural chemical mediators.

 Read More